rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 information.

 ##### Treasurer
-The treasurer is responsible for all financial that happen on behalf of the SSE.
-As such, they must grant members the permission to use SSE funds, ensure all financial transactions are recorded properly, and see that funds and items purchased are used in a responsible way.
+The treasurer is responsible for all financial desicions that happen on behalf of the SSE.
+As such, they must grant members the permission to use SSE funds, ensure all financial transactions are recorded properly, oversee merchandise sales and distribution, and see that funds and items purchased are used in a responsible way.

 #### Period of Office
 For annual elections, the period of office begins at the end of the spring